Frequently Asked Questions — Engineering State

 Many parents attend because they want to see what their children have done during the week.
 Also, most of the students do not drive and need a ride home.
 Parents are not required to attend, however, if you believe you are going to receive an award it is nice to have them there for support.

 You must complete your online application by 11:59 p.m. on March 31st.
-Please be aware that the application requires you to upload your high school transcript.
-DO NOT wait until the last minute to complete your application.
 The application period may close early if registration fills up before the deadline.

 Can I thank the donor or donors who provided my scholarship funding?

 Yes!
 And you should.
-Contributions from generous donors are what make our great E-State program possible.
-Students have the opportunity on the closing day of E-State to write thank you cards to the Donors.
-The college of engineering makes sure that the donors receive these thank you notes from the E-State students.
+Contributions from generous donors are what make our great Engineering State program possible.
+Students have the opportunity on the closing day of Engineering State to write thank you cards to the Donors.
+The college of engineering makes sure that the donors receive these thank you notes from the Engineering State students.

-I have applied for E-State and not heard whether or not I am accepted, what now?
+I have applied for Engineering State and not heard whether or not I am accepted, what now?

-You will be notified by email between March 1 and March 15, 2018 if you have been accepted to Engineering State.
+You will be notified by email March 18, 2019 if you have been accepted to Engineering State.

-As E-State Participants, do we have to stay in the dorms?
+As Engineering State Participants, do we have to stay in the dorms?

 Yes, we require that you stay in the dorms in order to get the whole college experience.
 There have been very few exceptions to this rule.
 If you need more information on this, please talk to the director.